timrwood/grunt-haychtml/readme.md

 ### stripExtension

-Whether or not to strip .html from the source files.
-Defaults to true.
+Whether or not to strip `.html` from the source files.
+Defaults to `true`.

-If stripExtension is true, this will try to save files in a subfolder as an index.html file.
+If `stripExtension` is `true`, this will try to save files in a subfolder as an `index.html` file.
 Because of this transformation, it is possible to have two source files that map to the same destination path.
 If this happens, an error will be thrown to help debug.